 For expensive digital products (such as a $2000 research report), the sales team might reach out to people who abandoned their cart on an individual basis.
-Or, with GoSquared you can setup automation that sends an email to invite someone to chat.
+Or, with GoSquared, you can setup automation that sends an email to invite someone to chat.

-For lower priced products where you don’t have an inside sales team, you could still invite users to chat with your customer service representative, or you could send a more standard abandoned cart recovery email, and remind them to complete their purchase.
+For lower-priced products where you don’t have an inside sales team, you could still invite users to chat with your customer service representative, or you could send a more standard abandoned cart recovery email and remind them to complete their purchase.

 As mentioned, the vast majority of businesses will have their needs met by a platform that combines customer behavior data with email marketing features.
-Just make sure to choose a tool that is incredibly simple to setup and use.
+Just make sure to choose a tool that is incredibly simple to set up and use.

 Utilise meaningful triggers and attributes

-Once you’ve chosen an analytics and automation platform (or setup custom integration between your behavior data and your email tool), the next most important thing you can do is pay attention to the triggers and attributes that matter to your business.
+Once you’ve chosen an analytics and automation platform (or setup custom integration between your behavior data and your email tool), the next most crucial thing you can do is pay attention to the triggers and attributes that matter to your business.

 When you first get started, you might already have an idea of the customer filters that can help you reach the right people.
 Ecommerce companies will prioritize purchase history and cart activity.
-B2B companies will focus on time spent on certain pages, how many blog posts were read, and which white papers were downloaded.
+B2B companies will focus on time spent on particular pages, how many blog posts were read, and which white papers were downloaded.